Metal detecting is quickly becoming a favorite pastime.

 - Rugged metal detector ideal for detecting treasure in extreme ground conditions

 - FIND BURIED TREASURE – The 7.5” waterproof dual coil has adjustable sensitivity to help avoid false positives.
-The detector will beep and flash an LED light when it locates metal.
-It has a detecting depth of up to 6 inches deep for small coins and more than 1 foot deep for larger metal objects.
-Requires 3 AA batteries, sold separately.
+The detector will beep and flash an LED light when it locates metal and has a detecting depth of up to 6 inches deep for small coins and metal objects.

 You’re ensured you could find metals and actual treasures and not some garbage.